-Our audit committee will consist of , , and , with serving as chair.
+Our audit committee will consist of , , , and , with serving as chair.
 Our audit committee will be responsible for, among other things:

-- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - assisting the board of directors in evaluating the qualifications, performance, and independence of our independent auditors; - assisting the board of directors in monitoring the quality and integrity of our financial statements and our accounting and financial reporting; - assisting the board of directors in monitoring our compliance with legal and regulatory requirements; - reviewing the adequacy and effectiveness of our internal control over financial reporting processes; - assisting the board of directors in monitoring the performance of our internal audit function; - monitoring the performance of our internal audit function; - reviewing with management and our independent auditors our annual and quarterly financial statements; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; and - preparing the audit committee report that the rules and regulations of the SEC require to be included in our annual proxy statement.
+- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - assisting the board of directors in evaluating the qualifications, performance, and independence of our independent auditors; - assisting the board of directors in monitoring the quality and integrity of our financial statements and our accounting and financial reporting; - assisting the board of directors in monitoring our compliance with legal and regulatory requirements; - reviewing with management and our independent auditors the adequacy and effectiveness of our internal control over financial reporting processes; - assisting the board of directors in monitoring the performance of our internal audit function; - reviewing with management and our independent auditors our annual and quarterly financial statements; - reviewing and overseeing all transactions between us and a related person for which review or oversight is required by applicable law or that are required to be disclosed in our financial statements or SEC filings, and developing policies and procedures for the committee's review, approval and/or ratification of such transactions; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; and - preparing the audit committee report that the rules and regulations of the SEC require to be included in our annual proxy statement.

-The SEC rules and the rules require us to have one independent audit committee member upon the listing of our Class A common stock on the , a majority of independent directors within 90 days of the effective date of the registration statement, and all independent audit committee members within one year of the effective date of the registration statement. qualifies as an independent director under the corporate governance standards of the and the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The SEC rules and the NASDAQ rules require us to have one independent audit committee member upon the listing of our Class A common stock on NASDAQ, a majority of independent directors within 90 days of the effective date of the registration statement, and all independent audit committee members within one year of the effective date of the registration statement. qualifies as an independent director under the corporate governance standards of NASDAQ and the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").